wmclellan/sfguide-data-engineering-with-snowpark-python/steps/00_data_science_lab/data_science_lab_instructions.md

 ## Step 1 - Setup Snowflake

 This step will create the necessary role, warehouse, database, and schemas for the hands-on lab, if not already created from the Data Engineering Lab.
 We will create 3 schemas for our data maturity model; RAW, HARMONIZED, and ANALYTICS.
 It will also create and load the tables we will be utilizing for the streamlit application and Jupyter notebook.

-Before executing the SQL script, ensure you are logged into Snowflake via the extension in Codespaces.
-Select the Snowflake icon in the left navigation bar and verify you are connected, otherwise log in with your credentials.
-Once logged in, open the `steps/00_data_science_lab_lab/setup_snowflake.sql` script by going to the file Explorer in the left navigation bar.

-To run all the queries in this script, use the "Execute All Statements" button in the upper right corner of the editor window.

-Note: In order to "activate" the Execute Statements icons you may need to click anywhere in the file, you will see the icons turn to a black outline from light gray.
+We will also pull the Frostbyte Safegraph data set in from the marketplace.

 ### Acquiring SafeGraph POI Data from the Snowflake Marketplace
 * Log into your Snowflake account using the browser.